myHandiQR myHandiQR

 Before myHandiQR

-• Redoing the same PDF at every new school year
+• Redoing the same PDF at the start of every school year

-• An endless email to 4 different people
+• Endless email thread to 4 different people

 After

-• One QR code on the schoolbag, that's all
+• A QR on the school bag, that's it

-• Profile up to date everywhere, with one edit
+• Profile up to date everywhere, in one edit

 • The newcomer reads the context in 30 seconds, the conversation can start somewhere else